Arul Anandar College, Karumathur: Aims & objectives

 From it rural setting, AAC aims to offer educational opportunities for the weaker sections of society‚ particularly the MBC and the Scheduled Castes‚ who form the majority of its student population.
 To further empower women, ACC began admitting women at the undergraduate level in 2001 onwards and in 2005 a women's hostel was established.

 Degrees

 The Bachelor of Arts degree (B.A.) is conferred in history, economics, and philosophy, and there is a Bachelor of Science (B.Sc.) in mathematics, physics, chemistry, rural development science, food science & technology, computer science, information technology & management, and physical education.
 Also there are the Bachelor of Business Administration (B.B.A.) and Bachelor of Commerce (B.Com.)
-Post graduate degrees conferred are Master of Arts (M.A.) in economics and philosophy, the Master of Science (M.Sc.) in mathematics, physics, and dairy science and rural management, and the Masters in Computer Application (M.C.A.)
+Post graduate degrees conferred are Master of Arts (M.A.) in economics and philosophy, the Master of Science (M.Sc.) in mathematics, physics, chemistry and dairy science and rural management, and the Masters in Computer Application (M.C.A.)
 There are also research degrees offered, the M.Phil. in economics and the Ph.D. in economics, physics, and rural development science.